 How to get here

-55 minutes by road transfer from Bangkok International Airport
+55 minutes by road from Bangkok Suvarnabhumi Airport

 370 rooms and suites